Bobby Hamilton Jr.: Other ventures

-Hamilton replaced his father in 2006 as co-host of "The Driver's Zone" on WGFX 104.5 The Zone in Nashville with Liz Hackett, the remarried widow of Davey Allison, who uses her first husband's surname on the radio show.

-Hamilton and wife Stephanie own the Courthouse Cafe in Springfield, Tennessee.

-In December 2009, Hamilton purchased Highland Rim Speedway, located in Ridgetop, Tennessee; the track was where he had competed in his first race.
+In December 2009, Hamilton purchased Highland Rim Speedway, located in Ridgetop, Tennessee.
 In late 2010, Hamilton was accused of pulling a gun on a competitor at the track during a dispute; Hamilton stated he legally possessed the weapon and believed he was being threatened.
 No charges were filed in the case.
 In April 2011, Hamilton and fellow driver Chad Chaffin acquired a two-year contract for the rights to operate Nashville Fairgrounds Speedway in Nashville, Tennessee.
 In November 2011, however, they were found by the Nashville State Fair to be in default on their obligations, and in April 2012, Hamilton was named in a lawsuit by Nashville for unpaid obligations related to the contract.
 Hamilton had declared bankruptcy that January, and the Highland Rim track was sold at public auction in February.

 Personal life

-Hamilton currently resides in Greenbrier, Tennessee, with his wife Stephanie and a daughter.
+Hamilton currently resides in Greenbrier, Tennessee, with his wife Stephanie and a daughter named Haley.